Sharing is Caring

 Suleiman was riding his bicycle when he was involved in a road accident.
 He was immediately airlifted to Hadassah Ein Karem in Jerusalem for specialized treatment.
 The surgery was conducted in early days of June but the team of doctors waited for one month to let the world know what they had accomplished.

-Reports indicts that 70 percent of the victims of internal decapitation die on the spot or on their way to hospital.
+Reports indicate that 70 percent of the victims of internal decapitation die on the spot or on their way to hospital.

 ‘We fought for the boy’s life,’ Dr. Ohad Einav, one of the doctors who participated in the surgery told the Times of Israel.

-According to experts, the surgery was made possible if major blood vessels are intact because blood flow to the brain must continue at all times.
+According to experts, the surgery was made possible because major blood vessels were intact to allow blood flow to the brain.

 Dr Einav said: ‘The procedure itself is very complicated and took several hours.
 While in the operating room, we used new plates and fixations in the damaged area.